Skip to content

 STATS data is then forwarded to the Australian Curriculum, Assessment and Reporting Authority (ACARA), where it is reported on the My School website.
 It is also used to produce several government reports including the National Report on Schooling in Australia.

 Consistent and thorough attendance practices will help ensure that your school is represented correctly in these reports.
-Deploying a system that not only stores your data accurately but prepares your data for collection can also mean that your school can avoid much of the hassle involved in preparing your submission to the government.
+Deploying a system that not only stores your data accurately but also prepares it for collection can also mean that your school can avoid much of the hassle involved in preparing your submission to the government.